rodrigosoares/havox/README.md

 # Havox

 Havox is a rule generator for Autonomous Systems supported by OpenFlow switches.
-Based on orchestration directives (or instructions) written in its own DSL, Havox generates a set of OpenFlow rules to be installed on the underlying switches.
+Based on orchestration directives (or instructions) written in its own configuration language, Havox generates a set of OpenFlow rules to be installed on the underlying switches.

 As part of a bigger architecture, Havox is designed to run as a web API that receives requests containing the directives, the topology graph description and some parameters for rule formatting.
 Once the rules are generated, the API responds with a JSON message containing all the rules, each one indicating which OpenFlow switch it should be installed on.